We aim to make this website easy to use and accessible for everyone.

 Changing your font size and colour

-People with a visual impairment may have problems reading the default colours and font sizes on this website.
-It is possible to change these settings so all web pages are displayed in a larger typeface and clearer colour scheme.
+If you do have problems with the default colours and font sizes on the site it is possible to change these settings so all web pages are displayed in a larger typeface and clearer colour scheme.

 Adobe Acrobat - PDF documents